johnstonskj/rust-unique_id/README.md

 **Version 0.1.1**

 * Added trait `GeneratorFromSeed` and implementation for `SequenceGenerator`.
-* Added benchmark to compare the two current implementations.
+* Added a benchmark to compare the two current implementations.

 **Version 0.1.0**

 * Simple traits `Generator`, `GeneratorWithInvalid`, and `GeneratorFromStr`.
 * `StringGenerator` using UUIDs
 * `SequenceGenerator` using `i64`

-## TODO

-1. Decide on better `FromStr` support.